CS2613-WI24-FR01B/exploration-activity-1-nausherwannasir/README.md

 ## Package/Library Overview: Pydub

 ### What is Pydub?
 Pydub is a Python library designed for audio manipulation tasks.
 It provides a high-level interface for working with audio files, allowing users to perform various operations such as opening, editing, and exporting audio data.
-Pydub simplifies complex audio processing tasks by abstracting away the low-level details, making it easy for developers to incorporate audio manipulation functionalities into their Python projects.
+Pydub simplifies complex audio processing tasks by abstracting away the low-level details, making it easy for developers to incorporate audio manipulation functionalities into their Python projects[1].

 ### Purpose of Pydub:
 The primary purpose of Pydub is to streamline the process of working with audio files in Python.
 It aims to provide a user-friendly interface for performing common audio manipulation tasks, thereby enabling developers to create applications involving audio processing with ease.
-Pydub serves as a bridge between Python and FFmpeg or Libav, allowing seamless integration of audio processing capabilities into Python scripts.
+Pydub serves as a bridge between Python and FFmpeg or Libav, allowing seamless integration of audio processing capabilities into Python scripts[1].

 ### How to Use Pydub:
 Using Pydub is straightforward and involves the following steps: